 Lifting Straps and Belts ($20-100) – For serious lifters, quality wrist wraps from SBD or Rogue prevent strain.
 Leather lifting belts provide core support for heavy compound movements.

-Yoga Mats ($50-150) — Manduka PRO and Liforme mats provide actual grip, cushioning, and durability.
+Yoga Mats ($50-150) – Manduka PRO and Liforme mats provide actual grip, cushioning, and durability.
 The difference from cheap mats becomes obvious within weeks of use.
+I went through three budget mats before investing in a Manduka.

 Tracking and Technology